ite-dev/alegro-events/README.md

 # Alegro Events Website

+⚠️ **Proprietary Code — Internal Use Only**

-This is a custom website built for **Alegro Events** — a premier event venue in Jerusalem.
-The website provides a showcase for various event types, including **Weddings**, **Private Events**, **Catering**, and more.
+This repository contains the custom website for **Alegro Events**, a premier event venue in Jerusalem.

+The website showcases various event types, including **Weddings**, **Private Events**, **Catering**, and more.

 ## Project Overview

-The **Alegro Events Website** is a **client-specific project** that allows the client to manage and showcase their venue for various events.
-The codebase is **not open-source** and is **licensed for internal use by the client only**.
+This is a **client-specific project**.
+The codebase is **private and proprietary**.
+Unauthorized copying, distribution, or use of any part of this repository is strictly prohibited.

+Only Alegro Events and its authorized developers have the right to access, modify, or deploy this code.

 ## License

-This repository is protected under the **Client Use License**, which allows the client to use, modify, and deploy the software for their internal purposes only.
-Redistribution, sublicensing, or commercial use of the software is strictly prohibited without prior written consent from the developer.
+This software is protected under a **Client Use License**.
+Redistribution, sublicensing, or commercial use without prior written consent from the developer is strictly prohibited.

 For full licensing details, see the [LICENSE](./LICENSE) file.